-That’s why they went back to the Mazda6 and set out to refine it in all ways possible without totally retooling the plant that builds it.
-Mazda incorporated all the feedback of the owners, professionals that drive and write about cars for a living, as well as their own journeys as engineers and found ways to tweak and make incremental changes to details that an owner would appreciate.
+That’s why they went back to the Mazda6 and set out to refine it in all the right ways.
+Engineers found ways to tweak and make incremental changes to details that an owner and driver would appreciate.

 Starting on the outside, the Signature trim looks absolutely stunning in Soul Red Crystal metallic paint.
 Heads turned everywhere we went, people stared, and we firmly believe this is the best looking Mazda, and one of the best looking sedans on the market.